-To wash the rear window while the rear wiper is operating, turn the knob on the end of the wiper control lever upward to the " position.
-The washer fluid sprays until you release the knob.
+To wash the rear window while the rear wiper is operating, turn the knob on the end of the wiper control lever counterclockwise to the "

-To wash the rear window when the rear wiper is not in use, turn the knob on the end of the wiper control lever downward to the "position.
+washer fluid sprays until you release the knob.
+To wash the rear window when the rear wiper is not in use, turn the knob on the end of the wiper control lever clockwise to the " " " position.
 The washer fluid sprays and the wiper operates until you release the knob.